jamiegibney/creative_coding_project/README.md

 - Get spectrogram working with nannou.
 See `nannou/examples/draw/draw_mesh.rs` for an example of a mesh being created in nannou.

+- Fix envelope values not responding to `0.0`
+- Fix glissando issue (ramp problem it seems)
 - Fix ring buffer (probably best to re-implement from scratch)

 - Convert the spectrogram to nannou from egui, which will require:
     - Mesh implementation
     - Gradient implementation